Allotment system: Civil impact

 During the time of the old allotment system, Sweden's involvement in the Thirty Years' War and the Northern Wars did not have a very large impact on the population in general.
-The armies of Sweden under Gustavus Adolphus and later Charles X had relatively large success due to the superior tactics used, and foreign mercenaries comprised large parts of the armies.
+The armies of Sweden under Gustavus Adolphus and later Charles X Gustav had relatively large success due to the superior tactics used, and foreign mercenaries comprised large parts of the armies.
 Gustavus Adolphus had, when he entered the Thirty Years' War, an army of 14,500 Swedish and Finnish conscripts and more than 20,000 enlisted foreigners, and deaths in the latter group did not affect the Swedish population.
 Charles XI's new allotment system did not have to see use in the first 20 years of its existence, which was also the longest time of peace Sweden had seen since its independence.
 Thus, the population continued to grow at a steady rate between 1620 and 1700.

 The new system was put to the test for the first time in 1700, when Sweden, under the reign of Charles XII, was attacked by a coalition of its neighbours Russia, Denmark-Norway and Saxony-Poland in the Great Northern War.
 The mobilisation of the soldiers worked well thanks to the new system, with Sweden mobilising 43,000 men in allotted regiments, and another 33,000 men from various enlisted regiments.
 The army was one of the largest in Europe at the time, having modern equipment and being very well-trained and organised.
 However, three enemies were too much, even though Charles XII forced Denmark to leave the war the same year it started, and forced Saxony to leave the war in 1706.
 After these successful blows to the coalition, Charles XII had the opportunity to sign a peace with the remaining opponent, Russia.
 He did not, and this decision would have immense effects on the population.
 Russia's vast plains did not give Charles XII the possibility to beat his enemy with his superior army; instead, he was forced into a war of attrition, a war he could not win.